 The goal of the Doctoral Internship in Health Service Psychology at CAPS is to prepare doctoral students in the final stages of their graduate training for broad, competent, and responsible functioning as professional psychologists in the mental health care system.
 The program provides interns with the opportunity to develop and refine general skills that are fundamental to the independent practice of health service psychology, and applicable to a wide variety of mental healthcare settings.

-For transparency, we offer a look at the current year's Training Policies & Procedures Handbook (there will be updates by the time next year's internship begins).
-This Handbook is given to our interns when they arrive at the internship, but it maybe worthwhile for prospective applicants to review it.
-The Handbook provides comprehensive information that pertains to Doctoral Interns at CAPS, including our internship structure, weekly training and service activities, timeline for evaluations, policies for absences and leave time.
+For transparency, we offer a look at the current year's Training Policies & Procedures Handbook .
+This Handbook is given to our interns when they arrive at the internship, but it may be worthwhile for prospective applicants to review it.
+The Handbook provides comprehensive information that pertains to Doctoral Interns at CAPS, including our internship structure, weekly training and service activities, the timeline for evaluations, and policies for absences and leave time.
 It also provides information about our policies for due process, non-discrimination, harassment, grievance, and resources for equal opportunity and access.
-In addition, prospective interns may benefit from learning about the expectations on the activities and performance of interns, which can be found in the Handbook as well as in the requirements for successful completion of the internship program (pdf).
+In addition, prospective interns may benefit from learning about the expectations for activities and performance of interns, which can be found in the Handbook as well as in the requirements for successful completion of the internship program.

 The doctoral internship program at CAPS is accredited by the American Psychological Association Commission on Accreditation (CoA).
 The CoA can be contacted at the Office of Program Consultation and Accreditation 750 First Street, NE Washington, DC 20002-4242 Phone: 202-336-5979 TDD/TTY: 202-336-6123.